ginstrom/paladin-novel/manuscript/chapter-26.md

 "No," he said finally.
 "No regrets.
 It wasn't the life I planned, but it was the life that was needed."

 A commotion near the cottage drew their attention.
-A young man in the simple brown robes of an acolyte was approaching, his face bright with excitement.
+A young man in the simple brown robes of an acolyte was approaching, his face bright with excitement and his stride quick with purpose.
 It took Gond a moment to recognize him—Kael, transformed by years of service from a bitter mercenary into a dedicated priest.

 "Brother Gond," Kael called out, using the title Gond preferred to any of the grander ones that had been offered.
 "Wonderful news from the capital!
 The last of the holdout cities has joined the Alliance.
 The entire continent is now united under the Charter."

-Gond smiled, feeling a deep satisfaction that had nothing to do with conquest and everything to do with completion.
+Gond smiled, his shoulders settling as if a weight he'd carried for years had finally been lifted.
 "And how are your charges doing?"

 "Thriving," Kael said, his face glowing with pride.
 "The children we rescued from the citadel—they're all healthy, happy, learning to read and write.
 Some of them want to become priests themselves when they're older."

 "And you?
 Any regrets about the path you chose?"

-Kael's expression grew serious.
+Kael's expression grew serious, his hands clasping behind his back as he considered the question.
 "Every day I remember what I was, what I did.
 But every day I also see what I can become, what I can help others become.
 The past shapes us, but it doesn't have to define us."

 As evening fell, Gond found himself on the cottage's small porch, watching the sunset paint the sky in shades of gold and crimson.
 Silviana joined him, her ageless elven features peaceful in the fading light.